Home

 Immerse your students in the past, inspire their creativity, cultivate a deeper appreciation for history and language, and bring history to life in your classroom!

-The Raven by Edgar Allan Poe - Text Analysis Writing Prompt, Text Based Evidence
+Fire and Ice by Robert Frost - Text Analysis Writing Prompt, Text Based Evidence

 By Write On with Jamie

-Introducing how to write a literary analysis essay citing text evidence for "The Raven" by Edgar Allan Poe has never been easier!
+Introducing how to write a literary analysis essay citing text evidence for "Fire and Ice" by Robert Frost has never been easier!
 This in-depth text dependent analysis (TDA) writing prompt resource guides students through a step-by-step process of writing an expository / informative essay with textual evidence as support.
 It includes an expository writing graphic organizer, rubric, expository writing quiz, and an expository writing template.

 All aspects of text evidence writing are covered in this resource: brainstorming ideas, developing a thesis statement, introducing supporting details, writing hooks and leads, and incorporating the 6 Traits of Writing™.
 From the struggling writer to the advanced writer, this resource offers something for everyone.